Organizing Kids Clothes With ADHD: A Closet System That Finally Worked

 My beautifully labeled drawers didn’t solve the real problem: she needed visibility and fewer choices to stay regulated and independent.

 Even with picture labels (back when she couldn’t read), it wasn’t enough.
-She needed to see it all at a glance and have a limited number of decisions to make.
+She needed to see everything at a glance and have fewer decisions to make.

 The Closet Overhaul That Finally Worked